LarrysGIT/Protect-Windows-From-Brute-Force/README.txt

-# Against-Exchange-OWA-Hacking
+# Against-AD-Brute-Attack

 Read first,
+For summary, this script analysis event logs in passed X minutes and find out all events with id 4625, retrieve IP address and if there are IPs amounted exceed threshold, script block it using windows firewall.
+Basically, this script is not limited on Exchange CAS, it can be deployed on any server as long as 4625 auth failure generated.

-You can adjust thresholds in the script, too strict values could cause wrong blocking impact normal use.
+You can adjust thresholds in the script, please note too strict thresholds could cause unexpected block impact normal users.
-If you want remove some IP from block, you can remove the rule from windows firewall, or, add the ip address to FW_WhiteList.txt as |supper format temporaily, see FW_WhiteList.txt for more.
+If you want remove IP from block, you can remove its rule from windows firewall, or, add the ip address to FW_WhiteList.txt as |supper format.
+See FW_WhiteList.txt for more.
 Deploy this script on every CAS serving internet

 # How to use